kimichiaveli/My-Projects/README.md

-# ABDUL HAKIM MUZAKKI - MY PROJECTS
-Hi there!
-Welcome to my portofolio page.
-This is my list of personal and professional projects that i've done.
-Feel free to look and give feedbacks if you want!

-p.s. : The list is sorted from the latest projects i've done.

 ## [Cross-sell Prediction Hackathon](https://github.com/kimichiaveli/Health_Insurance_Cross_Sell/)

 Cross-selling identifies products or services that satisfy additional, complementary needs that are unfulfilled by the original product that a customer possesses.
 As an example, a mouse could be cross-sold to a customer purchasing a keyboard.
 Oftentimes, cross-selling points users to products they would have purchased anyways; by showing them at the right time, a store ensures they make the sale.